Up the Junction (film): Plot

-Rube becomes pregnant from her boyfriend Terry (Michael Gothard) and has a traumatic illegal abortion from a slightly senile old woman called Winnie (Hylda Baker).
+Rube becomes pregnant from her boyfriend Terry and has a traumatic illegal abortion from a slightly senile old woman called Winnie.
 Rube's mother doesn't know about her pregnancy or her abortion but when she and Polly get home, Polly tells Rube's mother.
 Furious with Terry, she pushes him down the stairs when he comes over while Rube is screaming upstairs from her miscarriage.
 Meanwhile, Pete is annoyed with Rube and Sylvie and doesn't help Sylvie when she is attacked by her husband from whom she is separated.
 Tragedy then strikes when Terry is killed in a motorcycle accident.

 Polly and Pete go on a trip to the seaside, travelling by an E-type Jaguar that Pete tells Polly he has hired for the weekend.
 They argue in their hotel, it becoming clear that Pete envies Polly's access to an easy life, and is frustrated by her rejection of a wealthy lifestyle.
 His argument with her points out her ability to choose, whereas most people do not have this choice.
 The argument ends the relationship.
 He storms off and is caught speeding in the Jaguar which, it transpires, was stolen.

 In court Polly and her friends see Pete sentenced to six months' imprisonment.
 Polly pulls strings to see him in the lock-up for a final word before he is driven away to jail.
 The film ends with Polly crying while she watches Pete being driven away.